-The breath testing machine uses infrared light and a complicated computer program to determine what your breath alcohol level is.
+The breath testing machines used by Missouri police departments use infrared light and a complicated computer program to determine what your breath alcohol level is.
 Then the breath alcohol level is converted to a blood alcohol level.

 There are a number of issues with the breath machines.
 Simple things like body temp and lung volume can create vastly different results.
 Maintenance issues can produce errors.
 The machines are only calibrated to a single reference point and expected to produce correct results along a range without a calculation of a margin of error.